 I’d like you to look beyond the residue that surrounds your conventionally grown piece of fruit or vegetable.
 I want you to look beyond the US and the loose standards that we have in place.
-Even though you may purchase foods that you can peel such as bananas, kiwis, avocados, mangos and citrus, I want you to take into consideration what goes into growing those foods–possible groundwater that’s been contaminated due to high use of pesticides and herbicides, the soil itself, erosion, damaging local ecosystems and even time of harvest and travel distance between growers and your neighborhood market.
+Even though you may purchase foods that you can peel such as bananas, kiwis, avocados, mangos and citrus, I want you to take into consideration what goes into growing those foods.
+Consider the possible groundwater that’s been contaminated due to high use of pesticides and herbicides, and the lack of nutrients in the soil itself.
+Industrial plant waste water irrigate farms and damage local ecosystems.
+You also have to take into account the time of harvest and travel distance between growers and your neighborhood market.
 All of these things can produce products that are questionable.
 Our growing children don’t need extra toxins in their small bodies!

 What’s the best way to shop for safe foods?

 - Change your mindset.
 I’d like you to always take into consideration quality over price and quantity with anything you eat.
 I’ve gotten rather picky over the years and now look to see where by produce is grown.
 Grown in Chili, forget it.
 Grown in US, better.
 Grown in my community, even better.
 Purchase foods grown within 100 miles of your home as often as possible.

 - Buy organic whenever possible, even if you are purchasing the foods listed above.
 It will last longer and taste fresher.
 The color will be truer and you won’t have to worry as much about hurting you, your children or the fetus you might be carrying.